Published: January 2026

 Check the Cable Connection

-The Blaster connects to your Fire TV via a micro-USB cable.
-Make sure it's firmly plugged in.
-I once thought my Blaster died, but the cable had just come loose.
+A micro-USB cable is used to connect the Blaster to your Fire TV.
+Verify that it is securely plugged in.
+At one point, I thought my Blaster had died, but the cable had just come loose.

 Reposition the Blaster

-IR signals need a clear line of sight.
-Place your Blaster where it can "see" your TV, soundbar, or receiver.
+A clear line of sight is necessary for IR signals.
+Put your Blaster in a position where it can "see" your receiver, soundbar, or TV.

-I taped mine to the top of my TV.
-Works perfectly.
+Mine was taped to the top of my television.
+It functions flawlessly.

 Re-pair Your Devices